 Bill Puah Ee Jie and Keith Low* I. IntroductionA guilty plea refers to an admission by someone who is accused of a crime that he or she did, in fact, commit the crime.
 Often, pleading guilty affords an accused a significant discount in sentencing.
 This discount, accompanied with the costs and time involved in claiming … Continue reading Pleading guilty in Singapore

-In Takaaki Masui v Public Prosecutor and another appeal and other matters 4 SLR 160 (“Masui v PP”), the High Court (“HC”) introduced a new sentencing framework for purely private corruption offences under ss 6(a) and 6(b) of the Prevention of Corruption Act (Cap 241, 1993 Rev Ed) (“PCA”).
+In Takaaki Masui v Public Prosecutor and another appeal and other matters 4 SLR 160, the High Court introduced a new sentencing framework for purely private corruption offences under ss 6(a) and 6(b) of the Prevention of Corruption Act.
 Significantly, the HC utilised mathematical concepts to evaluate and determine the content of sentencing frameworks, and also employed multiple two-dimensional and three-dimensional graphs to represent various sentencing frameworks.